Sexual orientation is not only confined to humans.

-To stop this otherwise uncouth behavior, it is advisable to call your cat or dog to divert their attention.
+To stop this otherwise uncouth behavior, you should call your cat or dog to divert their attention.

-Calling them to snap out of it comes as a relief as it will help avoid social embarrassments or conflicts.
+Calling them to snap out of it is a relief as it will help avoid social embarrassments or conflicts.

-During juvenile stages, there is a lot of experimenting both in dogs’ and cats’ world.
-It is of utmost importance that the young ones of cats and dogs be allowed to experiment.
+It is of utmost importance that young ones of cats and dogs be allowed to test.

 Kitties and puppies develop their latent sexuality in different ways.

 This is a significant part of their socialization and understanding of their role within the pack.

 We have all found ourselves blowing a whistle at a false alarm at one time in our lives.